thatoddmailbox/gbasm/README.md

 * the expression parser likes to assume parentheses and do weird things. for example, `2 - 3 + 4` gets interpreted as `2 - (3 + 4)`, which is probably not what you want
 * no MBCs are supported, and rom sizes are assumed to be 32 KiB
 * all numbers are assumed to be unsigned -- putting in `-1` will give you an error
+* you can cause weird unhelpful errors to occur with the dot instructions if you mess with their expected parameters

 ## Assembler instructions
 things that aren't actual LR35902 instructions but that do useful things